rancher/rke2/developer-docs/upgrading_kubernetes.md

 When CI completes, let QA know so they can perform testing.

+### Primary Release

 Once QA signs off on the RC, it's time to cut the primary release.
-Go to the [RKE2](https://github.com/rancher/rke2) repository.
+Go to the [rke2](https://github.com/rancher/rke2) repository.

 * Click "Releases"
 * Click "Draft new release"